loginom/loginom-help-en-omegat/data/processors/func/calc-func/string.md

 **Find(Substring, String[, MatchIndex = 1])**

-* Substring - searched substring,
+* Substring - searched substring.
-* String - the string in which substring is searched,
+* String - the string in which substring is searched.
 * MatchIndex - optional occurrence index of the Substring in the String to be returned.
 Argument of the numeric type.

 Function returns position of the first character of the Substring of the set MatchIndex in the String.